 Don’t forget to enable Ecommerce and demographics settings:

 Even though building UTMs for Google Analytics works both for Kickstarter and Indiegogo, it is recommended to use Kickstarter’s native tracking method if the campaign is on Kickstarter.

 You simply give it a label and generate the tag.

 To analyze is to understand and fix the problem in time.
-The analysis of your results allows you to find out what is going wrong with your project and look for ways to improve it.
+The analysis of your results allows you to find out what is going wrong with the marketing strategies for your campaign and look for ways to improve it.